 As John Maxwell would say, you are the lid of your business.
 You will only attract and keep great agents if your continuing to show them there is a way to an incredible life.

 If you want to build an incredible team and keep great team members you need to know what they want:

-All Topics admin assistant big why books to read business clients coaching database entrepreneur entrepreneurs executive assistant family follow up harmony health hiring how to be successful kids lead generation leadership leverage life manage stress managing marketing money purpose questions self grow team work life balance
+All Topics admin assistant big why books to read burnout business clients coaching database entrepreneur entrepreneurs executive assistant family follow up harmony health hiring how to be successful kids lead generation leadership leads leverage life manage stress managing marketing money mortgage purpose questions relationships self grow social media team telling your story work life balance workplace